SpaceHunterInf/SpaceHunterInf.github.io/_posts/2025-04-14-diffusion-language-models.md

     </div>
 </div>
 <div class="caption">
     Figure 3.
 A graphical model representing the forward and reverse diffusion processes for Diffusion-LM.
-(Image source: <a href="https://arxiv.org/abs/2205.14217">Li et al. 2020</a>)
+(Image source: <a href="https://arxiv.org/abs/2205.14217">Li et al. 2022</a>)
 </div>

 Then we can adjust the loss function accordingly.
 For end-to-end training, we will have the final loss function as below.
+During the reverse process, you run the inferece by sampling a random embedding sequence containing $$n$$ token embeddings (fixed, the same as in the training process) and gradually remove the noise.

 $$
 \begin{equation}